dogweather/validated_object/README.md

   # Plain old Rails
+  validates :name, presence: true

+  # A new type-validation if you'd like to use it
-  validates :name, presence: true validates :birthday, type: Date, allow_nil: true  # Strongly typed but optional end
+  validates :birthday, type: Date, allow_nil: true  # Strongly typed but optional end
 ```